Topics on this page

 During the hearing and the trial, be prepared to present your case, including having any witnesses ready and available to testify.
 You must offer evidence, exhibits, and/or other material to support your claim.
 Be prepared to submit copies of your materials to the court.
 You must appear for trial whether or not the defendant is present.
 Learn more about preparing your case.

-After the trial, the judge will make a final decision about who owns the property, including to whom the property (or the value of the property), plus any potential damages, be awarded.
+After the trial, the judge will decide who owns the property, including to whom the property (or the value of the property), plus any potential damages, be awarded.

 If you win a replevin action, the court will issue a writ of replevin.
 A writ of replevin is a document that tells the defendant to return the property to you.
 It also gives the sheriff the authority to take the property from the defendant.